About Pearl Magpie Jewellery

 There are both Saltwater and Freshwater Cultured Keshi Pearls.
 As the mollusc does not know the difference between a nucleated implant and a non nucleated implant the resulting pearls will share the same characteristics in colours and properties, although it is rare to find a round Keshi due to the randomness of its original form.
 Also, the size of Keshi are a lot smaller as a rule due to the absence of a bead nucleus.

-The value of the pearls in jewellery is determined firstly by whether the pearls are natural pearls (very rare these days), cultivated saltwater pearls, or cultivated freshwater pearls, and are valued in that order.
+The value of the pearls in jewellery is determined firstly by whether the pearls are natural pearls (very rare these days), cultivated saltwater pearls, or cultivated freshwater pearls, and are roughly valued in that order.
 Then the pearls are valued by a combination of the lustre, color, size, lack of surface flaws, matching and symmetry, All factors being equal, however, the larger the pearl the more valuable it is.
 Large perfectly round pearls are rare and highly valued.

 Lustre is the best expression of a pearl's beauty.
 It is the quality of the light refracting through the pearl's surface and depends upon the thickness of the translucent layers of nacre.
 The iridescence that genuine pearls display is caused by the overlapping of successive layers of nacre, these layers break up light passing through the surface producing that special effect of a deep glow, or rainbow effect on a mirror-like surface finish Thick nacre results in high lustre pearls with sharp and intense light refracting quality and a metal-like steely look (compared to milky, dull and flat looking surfaces), the higher the lustre the higher the value.